Mteeve/printf/README.md

 # printf
-First printf collaborative C project with a peer Collaboaraion will be done with Doreen Doreen
+First printf collaborative printf function creation project with a peer.
+Collaboration will be done with Doreen Doreen